TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 1/Ruth 1.5.md

 ---

-And Mahlon and Chilion died both of them; and the woman was left of her two children and of her husband.
+Mahlon and Chilion both died, and the woman was bereaved of her two children and of her husband.